clubgamma/micro-interactions-with-css-animations/README.md

 ### Prizes 🎁

-**Winner of this contest will get a cool GitHub T-shirt and also some awesome swags by GitHub** 🥳🥳
+**Winners of this contest will get a cool GitHub T-shirt and also some awesome swags by GitHub** 🥳🥳

 [![](https://img.shields.io/badge/Telegram-Join-%232CA5E0.svg?&style=flat&logo=telegram&logoColor=white)](http://bit.ly/cg-telegram) <br>